ItzELECTR0/TTMS/README.md

 ## THE SECOND PROJECT
 'Today The Moon Shines' is ELECTRO's project 002
-The game is developed under ELECTRIS Game Stuidos and the project is under ELECTRIS
+<br>The game is developed under ELECTRIS Game Stuidos and the project is under ELECTRIS

 ## RESPONSIBILITY DISCLAIMER